DrAShabut/AndroidDev/session-3.md

 **Pending Intent - Notification Example**

 1. Create a new project called NotifyMeApp and add a button to the activity_main.xml.
 Change its id to “notifyMe” and the text to “create notification”.
+Add onClick event to the button, call it 'onCreateNotification' and add the corresponding method associated with it to java code.

 _Hint: you can now develop some advanced skills and keep all strings in a strings.xml file which is used to replace the Hard-coded strings with a single string.
 We define all the strings in this xml file and then access them in our app (Activity or in Layout XML files) from this file.
 This file enhances the reusability of the code.
 Location in Android Studio:_